-Spanish Major Students are encouraged to take MODL 1010: The Language Phenomenon, or 1020: Language and Society, which are taught in English, early in their careers.
+Spanish Major Major Programs Students are encouraged to take MODL 1010: The Language Phenomenon, or 1020: Language and Society, which are taught in English, early in their careers.
 If possible, students should declare their major as sophomores.
 Such a time frame allows for adequate planning and discussion with advisors relating to appropriate courses and study abroad opportunities.
 Students without a specific career objective are encouraged to complement their language major with a second major and to discuss possible objectives with a member of the department.
 In the past, students have chosen to double major in such fields as anthropology, biology, communication studies, global studies, management and economics, mathematics, political science, and psychology.
-The LEAD program offers opportunities for internships and for exploring both work and community service.
+The LEAP program offers opportunities for internships and for exploring both work and community service.
 Those seeking teaching licensure are encouraged to discuss their career plans with a member of the department as soon as possible.
-Language Placement Exam All 1st year, transfer and returning students are required to take the placement exam before registering for their first Hamline German, French or Spanish language class.
-(There is currently no placement test for Chinese; incoming students should e-mail Professor Hellen Yin for Chinese placement advice.)*The test takes 10-25 minutes on average.*Test results are available on-line within a few minutes of taking the exam.*The test results indicate clearly which appropriate level students should register for, including 1st (1110), 2nd (1120), 3rd (3210) and 4th (3220) semester language level.
+Language Placement Exam All 1st year, transfer and returning students are required to take the placement exam before registering for their first Hamline Spanish language class.
+The test takes 10-25 minutes on average.
+Test results are available on-line within a few minutes of taking the exam.
+The test results indicate clearly which appropriate level students should register for, including 1st (1110), 2nd (1120), 3rd (3210) and 4th (3220) semester language level.
 Scores higher than 4th semester should register for an Advanced Composition, Conversation or Reading course.
-See Modern Languages Department webpages for course descriptions.
+See the courses section of this Bulletin or the Modern Languages Department webpages for course descriptions.
 For more information and to access the test, visit www.hamline.edu/languageplacement.
-Major Requirements (Note: Courses in language study through the minimum level required for the major, SPAN 3220, are counted toward breadth of study.)A Spanish major consists of 10 courses as follows: Nine courses in Spanish beyond 3220, including 5900, 5910 (which must be taken at Hamline), and at least one literature course.
-MODL 1010 - The Language Phenomenon or MODL 1020 - Language and Society Note Some upper-division courses taught in English but focusing on the Spanish-speaking world may count.
+Major Requirements A Spanish major consists of 10 courses as follows: One of the following: Seven additional courses in Spanish Seven additional courses in Spanish beyond SPAN 3220 (Intermediate Spanish II), including at least one literature course, are required.
+Students must take Spanish 3350 (Advanced Communication in Spanish) and/or SPAN 3600 (Hablemos de Cine) before taking the advanced SPAN 3900 (Advanced Composition and Conversation) and SPAN 3910 (Spanish for the Professional) sequence.
+Notes Courses in language study through the minimum level required for the major, SPAN 3220, are counted toward breadth of study.
+Some upper-division courses taught in English but focusing on the Spanish-speaking world may count.
 Please consult with Professor Leal or Professor Bell for course approval.
 Courses taken abroad may be substituted for some of the required Spanish courses.
 Undergraduate research is highly recommended.